humeman/humecord/docs/README.md

 # humecord
 ## documentation

-Welcome to the HumeCord documentation.
+Welcome to the Humecord documentation.
 This should cover *almost* everything you need to know about using the library - but if there's something missing, it's constantly being updated, so check back soon or open an issue.

 ## table of contents